tarunravi/FixPosture/README.md

 2. Edit `polishedPostureDetection.py` with the updated file path of the `haarcascade_frontalface_default.xml` classifier on `line 8`
 3. Download `cv2`, `sys`, `numpy`, `time`, `win10toast`.
 (You may already have some installed)
-4. Open the Python terminal at the location of `polishedPostureDetection.py` and run `pythonw .\polishedPostureDetection.py` (Technial Note, pythonw runs the program in the background.
+4. Open the Python terminal at the location of `polishedPostureDetection.py` and run `pythonw .\polishedPostureDetection.py`

+(Technical Note, pythonw runs the program in the background.
 Use just python, if you don't want to run it on the background)

 ## More Details
 ### Health Problems From Bad Posture